pikdum/blog/content/posts/thistle-tea/index.md

 I added a handler for **CMSG_NAME_QUERY** to get names to stop showing up as Unknown and also despawned players with **SMSG_DESTROY_OBJECT** when logging out.

-This is where I started noticing a bug: occasionally I wouldn't be able to decrypt a packet successfully, which would lead to all future attempts failing too, since there's a counter as part of the decryption function.
+This is where I started noticing a bug: occasionally I wouldn't be able to decrypt a packet successfully, which would lead to all future attempts for that connection failing too, since there's a counter as part of the decryption function.
 I couldn't figure out how to resolve it yet, though, or reliably reproduce.

 Links: